LIVESTREAMED: Here's a line up of Thursday's programmes on GhanaWeb TV

 Source: www.ghanaweb.com

-Hello and welcome to a brand day of Thursday right here on GhanaWeb TV as we serve you selected content that is expected to entertain you, keep you informed and offer you education on relevant topics and subjects.
+Welcome to yet another Thursday of the week in September here on GhanaWeb TV as we bring you carefully selected content that is expected to entertain you, keep you informed and offer you education on relevant topics and subjects.

-For today's programming, we will bring you, our cherished viewers Talkertainment as host Elsie Lamar sits down with one of Ghana's most famous YouTube sensation and content creator, Wode Maya.
+For today's programming, Project Coordinator of the #GhanaWebRoadSafety campaign, Wonder Ami Hagan takes a tour of the Accident & Emergency Unit of the Korle Bu Teaching Hospital in Accra.

-Last week's edition of BizTech will also come your way with a special focus on an indigenous company called the ShoeLab which has set out with the aim of providing luxury services in restoring your dirty footwear into a spanking new favourite one.
+Later on we will bring this week's edition of Moans&Cuddles as host Paulina Deeda Opoku and her guests sit down to discuss whether every wedding ceremony should be a lavish one.

 These and many more national events and programs will air GhanaWeb TV.